Esta página de Internet está disponible sólo en inglés. Sin embargo, tenemos otros materiales de educación financiera en español.

 You can insure your possessions in two ways: by their actual cash value or their replacement cost.
 Consider this example: A fire destroys a 10-year-old television set in your living room.
 If you have a replacement cost policy, your TV will be replaced with a comparable new one.
 If you have an actual cash value policy, it will pay only a percentage of the cost of a new TV because the old TV is worth a lot less than its original cost.
 The price of replacement cost coverage may be well worth the investment.

-Do you own expensive items such as jewelry, silverware, and furs?
+Do you own expensive items such as jewelry, silverware, or fine art?
 When shopping for homeowners insurance, ask about coverage limits on luxury items and consider buying a special personal property floater or an endorsement.
 These allow you to insure these items individually or as a collection.
 And with floaters and endorsements, there is usually no deductible.
 You are charged a premium based on what the item (or collection) is, its dollar value, and where you live.
 You can determine the value by providing your agent with a recent receipt or getting the item or collection appraised.

 Coverage for additional living expenses pays the extra costs of temporarily living away from your home if you can’t stay in it due to damage caused by an insured disaster such as a hurricane.
 This covers hotel bills, restaurant meals, transportation, and other living expenses incurred while your home is inaccessible or being rebuilt.
 It’s important to note that it covers only those expenses that are over and above your regular living expenses, so it would not cover your mortgage, or regular trips to the grocery store.
 If you rent part of your house, this coverage also reimburses you for the rent that you would have collected from your tenant if your home had not been damaged or destroyed.